-Statistics on woodland area in Great Britain are potentially subject to major revision when results become available from new national forest inventories, and minor revisions when new woodland maps are produced.
-Other statistics on woodland area and planting, and on the woodland carbon code are not normally revised.
+Statistics on woodland area in Great Britain are potentially subject to major revision when results become available from new national forest inventories.
+Other statistics on woodland area and planting are not normally revised.

 Information on significant revisions made to published statistics is available in the Annex.